LuisTorres262/Wireshark-Lab/README.md

 <img src="https://i.imgur.com/gUvRDy5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-While observing Wireshark, I noticed the ICMP traffic would get busy when I would ping the VM running Linux or ping www.google.com.
-When I disabled incoming ICMP traffic I noticed Wireshark coming back with "no response".
-This changed when I re-enabled ICMP traffic.
+While observing Wireshark, you will notice the ICMP traffic gets busy when you ping the VM running Linux or ping www.google.com.
+When you disable incoming ICMP traffic you should see Wireshark coming back with "no response".
+This will change when you re-enable ICMP traffic.

 <img src="https://i.imgur.com/neulSXX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>